tmilliman/sirpy2/README.md

 like QGIS which do handle other data types I wanted to have the full range data values in the GeoTIFF files.

-## Requirements
+## System Requirements

-The python scripts are designed to be run with data directories organized along the same lines as is used when downloading data from the SCP.
-As an example for QuikSCAT path for the 4-day quev "a" image starting on day 201 of 1999 would be:

-    data/qscatv2/1999/sir/quev/NAm/201/a/quev-a-NAm99-201-204.sir.gz

-***The paths used are hardcoded into the scripts and will probably need to be modified for local use.***
+The sir2geotiff utility uses the GDAL python binding.
+To build this python binding you will need to have the GDAL library installed and the gdal library header files available.
+This is usually done at a system level and the procedure depends on the operating system used.

 ## Python Virtual Environments

 All development and use of these scripts was done using virtual environments on computers running a unix-like (linux or OSX).
 To set up a local environment for using the script you can set up a virtual environment either using python native virtual environments (or virtualenv) or the equivalent conda/anaconda virtual environments.

 ### Using Python's venv module

-To setup the virtual environment in the directory where you have extracted the git repository:
+To setup and activate the virtual environment in the directory where you have extracted the git repository:

     python3 -m venv .venv
     . .venv/bin/activate
-    pip install -r requirements.txt
+    python -m pip install git+https://github.com/tmilliman/sirpy2.git

 ### Using conda based environments